Are Camera Phones the Answer?

 I’m probably ignoring several great choices, and offending some users and brand loyalists, but I recommend you look at the current Leica digital cameras if you have VERY deep pockets (many of these even look like the old M-3!), or Fujifilm and some Sony cameras.
 I don’t own any of these!
 I’m probably remiss, but I don’t know where else to send you seeking real f-stops, distance and DOF scales on the lenses and aperture setting rings on the lens barrel where they belong.

-So, to sum up my humble opinion, my ideal camera gives me complete creative control, while still being portable and handy.
+So, to sum up my humble opinion, there’s a lot to be said for photography as a thoughtful, deliberate pursuit.
+My ideal camera gives me complete creative control, while still being portable and handy.

 What are the characteristics of your ideal camera?
 What’s your opinion?